lorawan-academy/week7/sketch/README.md

 * The `readLine` function is then called, see the chapter: *Functions* for more information.
 * When the string comes back, it checks if there is a valid response.
 Which is `+CWLAP`
 * The string is then further processed.
 By breaking it in smaller tokens.
-* The fourth token is the Bssid.
+* The fourth token is the bssid.
-* The fourth token is then proofed, if this is successful the Bssid is put into an array.
+* The fourth token is then proofed, if this is successful the bssid is put into an array.
 * This is done by using the `HEX_PAIR_TO_BYTE`.
-* If all the Bssid’s have been collected, the array is put into the payload array through the `sendBssid` function.
+* If all the bssid’s have been collected, the array is put into the payload array through the `sendBssid` function.
 * The payload is sent to the console and after a delay of 5 minutes everything is repeated.

 ### Functions